Troy vs. South Alabama NCAA Football Odds, Plays and Insights | November 6, 2021

 South Alabama Stats and Trends

-- The Jaguars have been underdogs by 4 points or more once this season and covered the spread.

-- South Alabama's games this season have gone over the point total four times in eight opportunities (50%).
+- South Alabama's games this season have hit the over on four of eight set point totals (50%).

-- When South Alabama amasses over 313.9 yards, the team is 3-4 against the spread and 4-3 overall.
+- South Alabama is 3-4 against the spread and 4-3 overall when the team piles up more than 313.9 yards.

 - The Jaguars have 13 giveaways this season, while the Trojans have 18 takeaways .